 - Running a stop sign or red light; failing to yield in an intersection

-Motorcyclists must drive defensively every moment they’re on the road to avoid a possible crash with a reckless driver.
+Motorcyclists must drive defensively every moment on the road to avoid a possible crash with a reckless driver.

 Common Motorcycle Accident Injuries

 Because motorcycles have so few protective features, accident injuries are often extremely severe, especially if the rider travels at high speeds.
 Many of our motorcycle accident clients suffer from the following injuries: